 For the nine months ended September 30, 2013 and 2012, the change in net unrealized appreciation or depreciation was an increase in net unrealized appreciation of \$76,644,646 and a decrease in net unrealized depreciation of \$63,697,634.
 The increase in net unrealized appreciation for the nine months ended September 30, 2013 was comprised of an increase in net unrealized appreciation on investments of \$76,906,131 and a net unrealized foreign currency translation loss of \$261,485.
-The increase was mainly attributable to the reversal of unrealized depreciation for transactions realized during the nine months ended September 30, 2013.
-The decrease in net unrealized depreciation for the nine months ended September 30, 2012 was comprised of a decrease in net unrealized depreciation on investments of \$63,365,688 and a net unrealized foreign currency translation gain of \$331,946.
-The decrease was mainly attributable to the reversal of unrealized depreciation for transactions realized during the nine months ended September 30, 2012.
+The increase was mainly attributable to the reversal of unrealized depreciation for the nine months ended September 30, 2012 was comprised of a decrease in net unrealized during the nine months ended September 30, 2012.